skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 get perforated by dwarven crossbows if everyone thinks the party is under the leadership of a dwarf.

-While not given audience with the General (who is very busy right now) Thordek is given an audience with his second in command.
+While not given audience with the general (who is very busy right now) Thordek is given an audience with his second in command.
 He is taken alone to the commander's tent while the rest of the party waits at the edge of the dwarven encampment.